jlaws/JLPermissions/README.md

 ## Installation

-JLPermissions is available through [CocoaPods](http://cocoapods.org), to install it simply add the following line to your Podfile:
+JLPermissions is available through [CocoaPods](http://cocoapods.org), to install it simply add any or all of the following lines to your Podfile:

     pod "JLPermissions/Calendar"
     pod "JLPermissions/Camera"